ackkitty/HeavenStresser/README.md

 3. Open CMD and run one of the Methods that i have pasted above.

-If you need any Help you can add me on Discord: ack_cat
+If you need any Help you can add me on Discord: ack_cat or interpol.de